Shift Leader and Shift Manager Training in Quick-Service and Fast Casual Restaurants

 Common Training for All New Shift Leaders and Managers

-Whether you’re hiring someone new or promoting a current employee, there are always new things to train on in order to help them to be as efficient at managing shifts as possible.
 The biggest change is moving from an employee that completes tasks to a manager that works with and oversees people.
 A great shift leader doesn’t just know the ins and outs of how the job is done, but is also great with the customers, supportive of their team members, and sufficiently organized to manage their added responsibilities.

 Here are some of the topics you should focus on when training a new shift leader or manager:

 • Team management: Shift managers should be trained to lead and manage their front-line team effectively.
-This may include setting clear expectations, giving feedback, and handling conflicts or issues that may arise.
+This may include setting clear expectations, giving feedback, and handling employee complaints and conflicts or issues that may arise.
 Shift managers should also be trained to delegate tasks and ensure that the team works efficiently and effectively.

 • Training: Shift leaders and managers may also be required to shoulder the load when training their teams.
 Restaurant training is a skill in itself, so applying some training on how to actually train, including different training methods will be beneficial for your entire team.